67Samuel/WeatherApp/README.md

 > I used OneMap reverse geocoding API to get better names for buildings/roads in Singapore.
 > This API requires an access token that is supposed to expire in 3 days (It worked for at least 2 additional days for me before I changed it).
 > It sometimes throws an HTTP 400 error, and I suspect that it is because the latitude and longitude values provided are not handled by OneMap since it is only focused on Singapore.

+## TODOs
+- Add refresh ability to update the weather data in WeatherScreen
+- Add additional datasources for weather data for aggregation and/or redundancy